tigergraph/ecosys/demos/guru_scripts/docker/README.md

      https://www.youtube.com/watch?v=ymlWt1MqURY

 2. Golden Rules for Configuring Docker on MacBook:
    - Optimal Configuration: Allocate **8 CPUs and 24GB of memory**.
-- Alternative Configuration: If your MacBook has fewer CPUs, allocate 4 CPUs and 16GB to 20GB of memory.
+   - Alternative Configuration: If your MacBook has fewer CPUs, allocate **4 CPUs and 16GB to 20GB of memory**.

-    Recommended: **8 cores and 24GB memory**
-    Minimum: **4 cores and 16GB memory**

     Click the Docker Desktop icon, click Preferences...>>Advanced menu, drag the CPU and Memory sliders to the desired configuration, save and restart Docker Desktop
       ![Docker Resource](./images/DockerResource.jpg)